BDC Hamburger Icon

 TipBottom line

-Depending on your industry, you could also use one of the best direct mailing services for a direct mail campaign to test your target audience, or use an email marketing campaign and measure its click-through rate.
+Consider testing your target audience via a direct mail campaign, or use an email marketing campaign and measure its click-through rate.

 Start marketing to your target audience

-With a defined target customer in place, you can begin marketing in full force.
-You’ll be more effective when you’re not casting such a wide net; instead, you’ll be able to focus on the people who are the most likely to buy from you.
+Once you’ve defined your target customers, you can begin marketing in full force.
+You’ll be more effective when you’re not casting such a wide net.
+Instead, you’ll be able to focus on the people who are the most likely to buy from you.
+This way, you’ll conduct cost-effective, focused marketing that gets the most bang for your advertising budget while staying tuned in to your customers’ needs.

 BDC Logo